tiyashapal22/test/project/report.md

 	- Use this report as a tool to compare performance of various primary servers.
 	- This report displays throughput and job success information for each primary server.
 	- It shows job count and job success rate, and enables you to compare throughputs of different servers to identify any poorly performing servers.
-	- It shows job count and job success rate, and enables you to compare throughputs of different servers to identify any poorly performing servers## NetBackup Media Server Job Throughput
+	- This report is equivalent to the following NetBackup OpsCenter report(s): Master Server Job Throughput.## NetBackup Media Server Job Throughput(914)
 ### Report Short Description
 `Provides details of data that is backed up by NetBackup media servers and shows server throughput.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 06 Seconds